-Second year Genetic Counseling Program students will be matched by the program with an alumni advisor who has volunteered as a mentor.
-The alumni mentor and year 2 student will discuss issues related to clinical rotations, job searching, and negotiating job offers.
+Second year GCTP students will be matched by the program with an alumni advisor who has volunteered as a mentor.
+The alumni mentor and second year student will discuss issues related to clinical rotations, job searching, the board exam and negotiating job offers.
+As part of the mentor/mentee relationship, mentors are not to provide their mentee with program related materials that could impact the grade of a student (old assignments, projects, etc.).
+In addition, specific information about tests and other forms of program evaluation should not be discussed.
+The request for or provision of these materials or information constitutes academic misconduct.